3.2. Storing data in the CSC computing environment

 HPC archive is intended to storing datasets that are utilized in CSC computing environment.

 IDA storage service is a general storage service for scientific data.
-It is part of the Fairdata.fi reserach data management environment.
+It is part of the Fairdata.fi research data management environment.

 The IDA service is not directly linked to the CSC computing environment.
-Even though CSC hosts the IDA service and users need to register to CSC, the storage space is applied from the universities or from the Academy of Finland.
+Even though CSC produces and hosts the IDA service and users need to register to CSC, the storage space is applied from the home organization of the user (Finnish higher education institute, state reserach institute) or from the Academy of Finland based on a funding decision.
 IDA users can use the storage space from both their own computers and from the servers of CSC.
-Thus IDA can be used for transporting data between CSC and local environment.
 IDA can also be used to publish or share datasets.
-More information about applying storage space from IDA can be found from the home page of IDA:
+More information about applying storage space from IDA can be found from through IDA's website:

 The usage of HPC archive and IDA is based on client programs.
-IDA uses in-house developed client tool (ida), while HPC-archive service uses iRODS (Integrated Rule-Oriented Data System) client.
+IDA uses in-house developed www interface and client tool (ida), while HPC-archive service uses iRODS (Integrated Rule-Oriented Data System) client. cPouta can be accessed through s3 or swift compatible interfaces (including the cPouta www interface).

 The files that are in these storage systems can be managed through client interfaces but the content of the archived files can't be studied or modified.
 In stead, the stored file must be first retrieved back to the CSC servers or to some other computer in order to analyse or modify the dataset.